pion/website/content/blog/dtls-one-three.md

 ## Implementer's Perspective

 ### Finished Is a Different Story in 1.3
-In DTLS 1.2, you have one finite state machine. **After the handshake finishes, you are done.** With DTLS 1.3, things get a bit more complicated!
+In Pion DTLS 1.2, we had one finite state machine. **After the handshake finishes, you are done.** With DTLS 1.3, things get a bit more complicated!
 You need to handle `NewSessionTicket` and `KeyUpdate`. *Going into this project, I didn't appreciate that complication from just reading the IETF doc.*

 **This required a second state machine** with its own `ACK` handling, retransmission timer, etc. See Pion's [post-handshake implementation](https://github.com/pion/dtls/blob/eb478beb01bd0e4e6b62d934314311308dc5b514/internal/handshake/post_handshake.go#L36-L55).